qualiu/vscode-msr/README.md

 It's better to be solved by `vscode` itself to remove final duplicate results, or provide an interface for extensions to do it.

-However, there're 2 workarounds for finding definition.
-(No workaround for vscode duplicate results bug.)
+However, there're 1 workaround for duplicate results + 2 workarounds for finding definition as below:

+#### Workaround for VsCode Duplicate Results Bug

+- [Temporarily toggle](#get-the-best-combined-power) `"enalbe/disable"` this extension, or disable one extension.

 #### Workaround for VsCode Finding Definition Bug